PinkShnack/Spotify-Remove-Ads/README.md

 # Spotify-Remove-Ads
 A simple script that will mute those pesky spotify ads.

+Requirements:
+- Python 3
-Requires spotify's play and speaker buttons visible on the screen to work.
-You also have to have python installed.
+- Requires spotify's play and speaker buttons visible on the screen to work.
+- Spotify zoom to be at fourth from smallest (view > Zoom in/zoom out).
+- You may need to add more adverts as spotify tries to vary the time each advert takes!

 ## Install Steps: